Off-the-Beaten Path Amalfi Coast

 I had to narrow it down.

-Why I decided to visit the Amalfi Coast
+Why You Should Visit the Amalfi Coast

 The next step was deciding what do on the Amalfi Coast.